SmartGrid Electricity Delivery System – The Intelligent Substation

 The SmartGrid is an electricity delivery system enhanced with digital technologies that monitors system health and detects problems on the electric system and notifies utility operators to ensure that customers experience fewer and shorter power outages.
 SmartGrid technology also enables utilities to monitor equipment proactively and fix emerging problems before those devices experience outages that affect customers.

-Olenick & Associates consultants have been assisting large utility companies with SmartGrid initiatives since 2011 primarily in the implementation of SmartGrid enabled Intelligent Substations and the creation of analytics applications based on the enhanced data available as new intelligent devices are introduced throughout the system.
+Olenick consultants have been assisting large utility companies with SmartGrid initiatives for more than 10 years primarily in the implementation of SmartGrid enabled Intelligent Substations and the creation of analytics applications based on the enhanced data available as new intelligent devices are introduced throughout the system.

 Intelligent Substations include: